AdobeDocs/experience-manager-cloud-service.en/help/operations/real-user-monitoring.md

 ## How to Set Up the RUM Data Service {#how-to-set-up-them-rum-data-service}

 If you have requested to be a part of our Early Adopter program, Adobe's product team will enable the Feature Flag to enable RUM Data monitoring for you.
-Once this is completed, Adobe's product team will reach out to you to provide you with the domain key and data dashboard URL to view the Page View and [The Core Web Vitals(CWB)](https://web.dev/vitals/) metrics through the support collaboration channel create by Adobe's Product team.
+Once this is completed, Adobe's product team will reach out to you to provide you with the domain key and data dashboard URL for you to view the Page View and [The Core Web Vitals(CWB)](https://web.dev/vitals/) metrics through the support collaboration channel create by Adobe's Product team.

 ## Viewing the Traffic and Performance Metrics for Your Website {#viewing-the-traffic-and-performance-metrics-for-your-website}

-A Slack channel would be created for Early Adopter customers to provide them with the initial support for sharing the data desk dashboard link to access the Page Views and Core Web Vital metrics.
+A Slack channel would be created for Early Adopter customers to provide them with the initial support for sharing the data desk dashboard url to access the Page Views and Core Web Vital metrics.

-To access the data desk dashboard and view Page Views and Core Web Vitals, customers will need a domain key which will be created by Adobe and it will be provided to them in the Slack collaboration channel.
+To access the data desk dashboard url, customers will need a domain key which will be created by Adobe and it will be provided to them in the Slack collaboration channel.

 You will then be guided on how to use the domain key to access the data dashboard link and view the metrics.